itdonotmatter/First_global_slovakia_software_challenge/README.md

 # First_global_slovakia_software_challenge
-code for competition called first global slovakia it is suppose to move some kind of imaginary robot autonomously around :)
+code for competition called first global slovakia it is suppose to move some kind of imaginary robot autonomously around 8x8 grid map :)